JustAn0therDev/python_autoplay_lofi_playlist/README.md

 ## Notes

-I made this project initially only to play a lofi playlist I like a lot, but it came to me that this project should as easily configurable as possible, so now its easier to make the Spotify API play anything else only by changing one line of code.
+I made this project initially only to play a lofi playlist I like a lot, but it came to me that this project should be easily configurable, so now its easier to make the Spotify API play anything else only by changing one line of code, which will be passed as a parameter to the SpotipyPlayer class constructor in the main.py file.

 The API integration was not as cool as I thought it was.
 The whole idea of automating Spotify to play a playlist as soon as I bootup my Windows PC needs a grant permission first, which is made by prompting the user for permission by clicking on a button.
 Luckily, there's a library called Spotipy that solves this issue.
 It's really good and pretty simple, you can find the documentation for it [here](https://spotipy.readthedocs.io/en/2.12.0/).